MadhanM282/croma1/README.md

 # Croma Website Clone
-A clone of an e-commerce website where you can buy Electronics product like TV,Mobile,Laptop build in construct week team of 5 member
+A clone of an e-commerce website where you can buy Electronics product like TV,Mobile,Laptop build in construct week team of 5 member.
 ​
 ### Tech stacks used :